7 Classification of Cotton Fibre in Details

 • Long Staple Cotton Fiber: 30 mm to 63.5 mm in length

 v.
-Classification of cotton fiber on the basis of Length Uniformity
+Classification of cotton fiber based on Length Uniformity

-The mean length and the upper half mean length of the fibers expressed as a percentage is called Length uniformity.
+The mean length and the upper half mean length of the fibres expressed as a percentage is called Length uniformity.

 Degree of UniformityHVI Length Uniformity Index (%)